ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #connection-delete-options}

 `GATEWAY_ID`
-:   ID of the gateway of the connection being deleted.
+:   ID of the gateway of the connection that is being deleted.

 `CONNECTION_ID`
-:   ID of the connection being deleted.
+:   ID of the connection that is being deleted.

 `--force | -f`
 :   Optional: Force the delete without confirmation.